AdobeDocs/workfront.en/help/workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-To submit a `Workfront` request from a Salesforce Opportunity or Account ensure that you have the following in your environment:
+To submit a Workfront request from a Salesforce Opportunity or Account ensure that you have the following in your environment:

-* Your `Workfront administrator` has installed `Workfront` for Salesforce.
+* Your Workfront administrator has installed Workfront for Salesforce.
-  For more information about installing `Workfront` for Salesforce, see [Install Adobe Workfront for Salesforce](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md)
+  For more information about installing Workfront for Salesforce, see [Install Adobe Workfront for Salesforce](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md)

-* Your `Workfront administrator` has added the `Workfront` section to your Opportunity and Account page layouts.
+* Your Workfront administrator has added the Workfront section to your Opportunity and Account page layouts.
-  For more information about adding the `Workfront` section to a page layout, see [Configure the Adobe Workfront section for Salesforce users](../../workfront-integrations-and-apps/using-workfront-with-salesforce/configure-wf-section-for-salesforce-users.md).
+  For more information about adding the Workfront section to a page layout, see [Configure the Adobe Workfront section for Salesforce users](../../workfront-integrations-and-apps/using-workfront-with-salesforce/configure-wf-section-for-salesforce-users.md).

-* You have a `Workfront` account and you can log in to it from the `Workfront` section inside your Opportunity or Account.
+* You have a Workfront account and you can log in to it from the Workfront section inside your Opportunity or Account.
   Once you log in, you can see the New Requests tab where you can start entering requests.

   <!--

   -->

-## Submit `Workfront` requests from Salesforce
+## Submit Workfront requests from Salesforce

 1. Go to an Opportunity or Account in Salesforce.
-1. Go to the `Workfront` section.
+1. Go to the Workfront section.
 1. In the `New Requests` tab, select a request type in the `Select a Request Type` drop-down menu.

-   You can see the same request queues that you have access to see in `Workfront`.&nbsp;
+   You can see the same request queues that you have access to see in Workfront.&nbsp;

 1. Start filling out the available fields for your request.

-   Submitting a request from Salesforce is identical to submitting a request in the `Workfront` web application.
+   Submitting a request from Salesforce is identical to submitting a request in the Workfront web application.

    Continue to follow the steps described in [Create and submit Adobe Workfront requests](../../manage-work/requests/create-requests/create-submit-requests.md).

 1. Click `Submit`.

-## View `Workfront` requests
+## View Workfront requests

 <ol>
  <li value="1">Go to an Opportunity or Account in Salesforce.</li>
- <li value="2"> <p>Go to the <span class="bold"><span>Workfront</span></span> section.</p> <note type="note">
+ <li value="2"> <p>Go to the <span class="bold">Workfront</span> section.</p> <note type="note">
-   Depending on how your
-   <span>Workfront administrator</span> configured this section, it might have a different name.
+   Depending on how your Workfront administrator configured this section, it might have a different name.
   </note> </li>
  <li value="3"> <p>Select the <span class="bold">Submitted Requests</span> tab.<br></p> <p>You can view all the requests that you or others have submitted from this Opportunity or Account in this tab.Requests that are submitted to this request queue in the web application do not display in this list in Salesforce.</p> <note type="note">
    Requests that are submitted to this request queue in the web application do not display in this list in Salesforce.